Energy Efficiency & Optimization

 Sometimes the market is the place to be.
 Sometimes it is best to have an energy supply contract.
 A good procurement strategy will take each approach into account while reflecting the business’s unique risk tolerance levels.

 Many companies, year after year, take the same approach to their energy procurement without regard to market conditions.
 Some may simply renew contracts with their supplier at the same time each year.
 Others might just stay on the market without any thought of ever locking in.
-Either approach to procurement is an easy default position for companies with little information of market risks and opportunities.
+Either approach to procurement is an easy default position for companies with little information about market risks and opportunities.

 Companies that integrate market knowledge into their procurement strategy traditionally see savings.
 Knowing when to sign a contract and when to stay on the market enables organizations to capitalize on prices when they are cheap and avoid large cost fluctuations when the market is volatile.